From the name of a type of leather-soled shoe or sandal made on the Balearic Islands. It originally indicated a person who made or sold this item.

 Means "door, gate"

 , a topographic name for a person who lived near the gates of the town.

 From various Spanish place names derived from quiñón

 QUINTANA Spanish, Catalan

-Means "dweller on a piece of land whose rent is one-fifth its produce" from Spanish and Catalan quintana
+Originally indicated someone who lived on a piece of land where the rent was a fifth of its produce, from Spanish and Catalan quintana

-Denoted a person from one of the various places of this name in Spain.
-Quirós, the place name, may derive from the Galician queiroa
+Denoted a person from one of the various places of this name in Spain, which may derive from Galician queiroa

-Means "dweller in a thickly wooded area" from Latin ramus
+Originally indicated a person who lived in a thickly wooded area, from Latin ramus

 REY (1) English, Spanish, French, Catalan

 in Old French, Spanish and Catalan, ultimately from Latin rex